 Sean Byrnes, CEO/Founder of Outlier and the Founder of Flurry, often had to “test that new features work in a production-like environment and don’t compromise the integrity of our systems”, as Flurry had millions of users worldwide.
 However, Byrnes continued, “You don’t have to load test EVERY feature to failure”.

-The failure of most features it’s lack of load as there’s no customer interest.
-However for feature where you do really need to know the failure rate, an alternate server other than production can be spun up ephemerally for that reason.
-Just don’t call it “the staging server” – it’s a production-like load system spun up for a specific reason – to test load – and then shut down after it’s purpose is complete.
+The failure of most features is lack of load as there’s no customer interest.
+However for features where you do really need to know the failure rate, an alternate server other than production can be spun up ephemerally for that reason.
+Just don’t call it “the staging server” – it’s a production-like load system spun up for a specific reason – to test load – and then shut down after its purpose is complete.